 Details & Programme

-|0915||1030||Module 1 - People Vs Paper - The value of exercises||Test Vs Exercise
+|0915||1030||Module 1 - The Value of Exercise Programmes|

 |1645||1715||Review of Day 1|